-The gardens represents a micro version of the valley, which is now being cultivated by means of the new didactic gardens with the buildings nestled in it.
-The landscaping and the buildings were carefully designed so as not to compete with the existing architectural features of the estate.
-The gardens has a low visual profile with tree planting reinforcing the existing visual axii and landscape features such as wind breaks which stitches it back into the surrounding rural landscape.
+The gardens itself represents a micro version of the valley, which has now been cultivated with the new didactic gardens and new buildings nestled within it.
+The landscaping and buildings are located off to one side of the visual axii between the existing dominating architectural features of the estate, and were carefully designed to not compete with these.
+The gardens have a low visual profile with tree planting reinforcing the existing visual axii and landscape features, such as wind breaks, which stitches it back into the surrounding rural landscape.

-Intricate trellis type structures, a homage to the San huts, features as the visual focii and ‘herds’ people into ‘kraal’ (corral)-type forecourts, before twisting to form the enclosures of the cafe/restaurant and the shop which are then ‘carpeted’ over with the new gardens.
-The trellis itself will in time be overgrown.
-In order to hide the scale of the buildings, it was decided to have two separate buildings and have the functional back-of-house spaces underground, which also naturally insulated them.
-The expressed front-of-house spaces are partly sunken to reduce the scale impact of the flat arched structures.
-Apart from the forecourts being partly sheltered from winds, their sunken nature emphasizes views to the magnificent mountains.
+The intricate trellis type structures, which in time will be overgrown, feature as visual focii and invites people into corral-type forecourts, before twisting to form the enclosures of the café the shop.
+The functional back-of-house spaces are all hidden underground, which also naturally insulates them, with the celebrated front-of-house spaces partly sunken to reduce their scale impact.
+The sunken nature of the forecourts also emphasizes views to the magnificent surrounding mountains.
 In order to allow the trellis pattern to appear continuously weaved between the interior and exterior, the glazing imitates its pattern, resulting in a zig-zag arrangement which assists the tall vertical structural span.

 Gross Floor Area|